floatdrop/yajob/readme.md

 Returns `Promise` that resolves to a `Generator`, that will emit jobs one by one.

-After every `next` previous job considered done.
+After all jobs are taken from batch - they are considered `done` and removed from queue.

 ##### count
 Type: `Number`